aaroneg/Install-AFNI-on-Ubuntu-on-Windows/README.md

 echo "\\server\share /mnt/share     drvfs   defaults        0 0" | sudo tee --append /etc/fstab
 echo "sudo mount -a" >> ~/.profile
 ```
+* This should not be necessary on versions of windows after release 1709 [Ref1](https://github.com/Microsoft/WSL/issues/2930) [Ref2](https://github.com/Microsoft/WSL/issues/2636)

 # Notes
 * The AFNI developers *really* want you to use tcsh.
 If you want to do this, you'll need to run this at minimum (untested)